seolacarrano/JS-rotatingNavigation/README.md

 # JS-ExpandingCards

-This is a simple JS project that a user can expand each card by clicking it.
+This is a simple JS project that a page rotates when a user clicks a navigation icon.
-I used flex box to align the images and JavaScript to expand an image when a user click it.

 ![](image1.png)
 ![](image2.png)